ivadomed/ivadomed/docs/source/installation.rst

-Currently, we only support ``MacOS`` and ``Linux`` operating systems. ``Windows`` users have the possibility to install and use ``ivadomed`` via `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/>`_.For MacOs users, we strongly recommend to follow the bellow steps before the installation.
+Currently, we only support ``MacOS`` and ``Linux`` operating systems. ``Windows`` users have the possibility to install and use ``ivadomed`` via `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/>`_.
+The steps below (about updating bashrc) are strongly recommended for MacOS users in the installation process but are optional for Linux users.

 Open your bash/zsh script file with editor on your computer.